-Initiates a full downline load of a specified file or protocol combination to a designated controller.
-The controller is automatically shut down, verified, and loaded.
+Initiates a full downline load of a specified file or protocol combination to a designated controller or LTS300.
+The device is automatically shut down, verified, and loaded.

 -SHUTDOWN

 Freezes the designated ICS controller and breaks all logical connections to it.